-16.75.170 Expiration.
+16.75.160 Expiration.

-Any application permit to install or operate a wireless communication facility shall expire exactly one-two years from the date of issuance of the Director or Appeal Board of Adjustment's decision, unless significant progress has been made to construct the facility.
+Any permit to install or operate a wireless communication facility shall expire exactly two years from the date of issuance of the Director or Appeal Board of Adjustment's decision, unless significant progress has been made to construct the facility.
 The City may extend the expiration period by up to one additional year due to circumstances outside of the control of the applicant.
 However, the City shall not issue an extension if any revisions have occurred to the City's Municipal Code that would affect the wireless communication facility approved.

-16.75.180 Removal of abandoned wireless communication facilities.
+16.75.170 Removal of abandoned wireless communication facilities.

 Any antenna or tower that, after the initial operation of the facility, is not used for the purpose for which it was intended at the time of filing the application for a continuous period of 12 months shall be considered abandoned.
 The wireless telecommunication carrier of such abandoned antenna or tower and ancillary wireless communication facilities shall remove the same within 90 days of receipt of a notice from the City notifying the owner or operator of such abandonment.
-Whenever a facility is abandoned or ceases operation, the entire facility shall be removed, including, but not limited to, all antennas, antenna supports, feeder lines, base stations, and electronic equipment, and the concrete pad upon which the structure is located.
+Whenever a facility is abandoned or ceases operation, the entire facility shall be removed, including, but not limited to, all antennas, antenna supports, feeder lines, base stations, and electronic equipment.
+The concrete pad shall be removed to a minimum of one foot below ground level and no longer be visible, unless otherwise approved by the director.
 Failure to remove such an abandoned facility shall result in declaring the antenna and/or tower a public nuisance.
 If there are two or more users of a single tower, then this section shall not become effective until all users cease using the tower.

-16.75.190 Landscaping - Screen types and description.
+16.75.180 Landscaping - Screen types and description.